20 Other Ways to Say “Please Advise” (With Examples)

 This approach sounds more personal and inviting.
 It acknowledges that you value the recipient’s opinion.

-See also 20 Other Ways to Say “As You Can See” (With Examples)
+See also 20 Other Ways to Say "Sorry to Hear That" (With Examples)

 Example Email: